 A note to music producers.
 These speakers should not be used for any audio production.
 For one, they are much too expensive in the wrong areas for music production.
 You should be looking at near field monitors for all your production needs.

-Our Top Picks For Best Powered Speaker
+My Top Picks For Powered Speaker

 As these speakers will be a huge investment for you, we've selected our favourite speakers from three names that have been trusted in the community for years.
 Here they are: